hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 </details>

-## Consuming the Microsoft Azure Cosmos DB BulkExecutor .NET library
+## Consuming Azure Cosmos DB BulkExecutor .NET Core Live Migration Tool

-This repository includes a project that executes the migration, a migration progress project that tracts the progress and the throuput of the migration process, and a test project.
+This repository includes a project that executes the migration, a migration progress project that tracts the progress and the throughput of the migration process, and a test project.
 To get started with migration, make sure you have the Target Container created.
 We don't check if the Monitored or Target container exists, so a wrong container id would lead to an undefined behavior.

 To get started, clone the repository.
 In the meantime, make sure you have an Azure Function Instance created with an App Service Plan hosting plan.
-The bulk executor that the tool uses to optimize write throuput leverages concurrent writing within a partition key range so a machine with more than one core is required.
+The bulk executor that the tool uses to optimize write throughput leverages concurrent writing within a partition key range so a machine with more than one core is required.
 Since, Consumption hosting plan does not scale up, we require customers to deploy this tool in a Azure Function Instance in App Service Plan hosting plan.

 For a better migration performace, make sure your Azure Function Instance is as close to your Target and Monitored containers regions as possible.